 Whenever I think of Greece I think of two things: “Put a little Windex on it!” (top three best movies ever) and the robust flavors of Mediterranean food.
 I also think of this easy paleo greek chicken skillet – the very first recipe I posted on Physical Kitchness.
-It’s still whole30 compliant, still delicious, and still easy to make, just showcased with a few prettier photos!
+It’s still whole30 compliant, still delicious, and still easy to make, just showcased with a few prettier photos – introducing this easy paleo greek chicken skillet.

 Nothing makes me giddier than a dinner date at the best authentic Greek restaurant in town.
 The food is so fresh and seemingly impossible to recreate that I often wonder if they actually add Windex to their menu items?
 I haven’t tried it as an ingredient…but you never know what the future holds, especially in my experimental kitchen.